 -

-We've implemented a new option on the Preferences / Hardware Monitoring / Logging page to let you adjust the frequency of new log file opening.
-Previosuly it was 24 hours fixed, now it is 24 hours by default, but you can lower it to 1 hour if you wish.
-Make sure to upgrade to the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.com/downloads/aida64extremebuild2227fh3yxq0knmzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
-Let me know how it works
+We've implemented sensor adjustments for your motherboard in the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.com/downloads/aida64extremebuild2327vtb1dhc3yjzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
+Let me know how it works.
+Thanks, Fiery

 -